 QuickBooks Online

-QuickBooks Online (QBO) is a digital accounting platform with over 4 million customers.
-You’ll need to subscribe to QuickBooks Online to open a Quickbooks Checking account.
+QuickBooks Online (QBO) is a digital accounting platform with over 5 million customers.
+You must subscribe to QuickBooks Online to open a Quickbooks Checking account.
 Unfortunately, there’s no free version of QBO.

-There are four tiers of the platform: Simple Start, Essentials, Plus, and Advanced.
-So, whether you just opened a new business or you’re a seasoned pro, you should be able to find one with the correct level of functionality.
+The platform has four tiers: Simple Start, Essentials, Plus, and Advanced.
+So, whether you just opened a new business or you’re a seasoned pro, you should be able to find one that works for you.

 QuickBooks Payments

-Just like QuickBooks Online, you won’t be able to open a Quickbooks Checking account unless you sign up for QuickBooks Payments.
+Just like QuickBooks Online, you won’t be able to open a QuickBooks Checking account unless you sign up for QuickBooks Payments, but if you have QuickBooks Online, you have QuickBooks Payments.

-With Payments, you can create invoices and receive payments through ACH transfers, eChecks, debit and credit cards, and linked e-commerce platforms.
+QuickBooks Payments allows you to create invoices and receive payments through ACH transfers, eChecks, debit and credit cards, and linked e-commerce platforms.

 I'm not the biggest fan of the fact that QuickBooks Payments is required because it charges transaction fees when you send and receive money.
-If you want to avoid fees, this isn't a direction you'll want to go in.
-There is an option to use a separate bank for payments, but then you have to deal with managing several accounts.
+You may not want to use QuickBooks Payments if you want to avoid fees.
+There is an option to use a separate bank for payments, but then you must manage several accounts.

-Money by QuickBooks is the company’s online-only business bank account.
-Overall, Cash and Money are similar, but there are a few key differences:
+QuickBooks Money is the company’s online-only business bank account.

-- Money APP: For starters, Money operates on its own app that’s separate from other QuickBooks products.
+• Money app: Money has its own app that’s separate from other QuickBooks products.

-- No QB Subscription Needed: Money is also available without any other connection to QuickBooks, meaning that you won’t need an Online or Payments subscription to open one.
+• No QB Subscription Needed: Money is available without any other connection to QuickBooks, so you won’t need an Online or Payments subscription to open one.

-- No APY on Deposits: No option to earn APY on deposits.
+• No APY on Deposits: There is no option to earn APY on deposits, but you can earn interest on Envelopes.

-When you consider the benefits of Quickbooks Checking, Money only seems to make sense if you don’t need a QuickBooks Online account.
+When considering the benefits of Quickbooks Checking, Money only seems to make sense if you don’t need a QuickBooks Online account.

 Fees

-Quickbooks Checking seems like a completely free account on the surface — there are:
+Quickbooks Checking seems like a completely free account on the surface because they don’t charge the following:

 But as the saying goes, there’s no such thing as a free falafel sandwich.
 (Yes, I just made that up).

-To understand the true cost of a Quickbooks Checking account, here are some fees that you might run into.
+To understand the true cost of a Quickbooks Checking account, here are some fees you might pay.

 QuickBooks Online Fees